top of page

 I received a letter telling me I owe gross receipts tax for prior years.
 What's this all about?

-• The business is not registered with the TRD.
+• The business did not register with the Taxation & Revenue Dept.

-Along with the audit letter there will be an offer for you to participate in a Managed Audit and avoid penalties and interest
+Along with the audit letter there will be an offer for you to participate in a Managed Audit and avoid penalties and interest.

 Related articles